stacy run

 returns an appropriate exit code (0 for success, 1-10 for various errors).

-path are displayed.
-Use -v to stream the raw log in real-time instead, or
+file path are displayed.
+Use -v to stream the raw log instead, or -q to

 Multiple scripts can be run sequentially (default, fail-fast) or in parallel